 - Make sure to choose the appropriate customs line to avoid problems.
-In general, it's much wiser and safer to ask if you need to declare an item than to risk appearing as if you're trying to bring something into the country to sell or illegally. - If you want a minyan, there's a shul at Ben Gurion airport. - Set up your cell phone service right after leaving the airport so you have phone access for any immediate needs. - Let your parents know you've arrived safely. - Your school may arrange transportation from the airport.
+In general, it's much wiser and safer to ask if you need to declare an item than to risk appearing as if you're trying to bring something into the country illegally or to sell. - If you want a minyan, there's a shul at Ben Gurion Airport. - Set up your cellphone service right after leaving the airport so you have phone access for any immediate needs. - Let your parents know you've arrived safely. - Your school may arrange transportation from the airport.
 Otherwise, options include a monit (taxi), a sherut (shared shuttle), train, or a pre-